coherent-research/dcs-documentation/DcsPublicApiDescription.md

 - Authenticated

   All calls to the API must contain a security token which will be obtained by the sign-in method (see below).
-The credentials used to sign-in in will correspond to normal a DCS user account (managed by DcsWebApp).
+  The credentials used to sign-in in will correspond to a normal DCS user account (managed by DcsWebApp).

 - Unauthenticated

   Calls to the API do not need to contain a security token so no sign-in is required.
 All calls to the API will use a default DCS user account.
-The account correspond to normal DCS user account (managed by DcsWebApp) and the actual account that is used is configurable in the DcsWebApi application.
+  The account corresponds to a normal DCS user account (managed by DcsWebApp) and the actual account that is used is configurable in the DcsWebApi application.

 > It is possible to configure the API with either mode or both modes simultaneously.
 The URL used for each mode will be different.

 ## Authenticated mode

-In this mode all calls to the Web API require an authentication token to be sent in a cookie as part of the HTTP request.
+In this mode all calls to the Web API require an authentication token to be sent in a cookie in the HTTP request headers.

 In order to obtain an authentication token the client must send a POST message providing valid DCS credentials to the server as a JSON object